Social liberalism: Decline

 Following economic problems in the 1960s and 1970s, liberal thought underwent some transformation.
 Keynesian financial management faced criticism for interfering with the free market.
 At the same time, increased welfare spending funded by higher taxes prompted fears of lower investment, lower consumer spending, and the creation of a "dependency culture."
 Trade unions often caused high wages and industrial disruption, while total employment was considered unsustainable.
 Writers such as Milton Friedman and Samuel Brittan, whom Friedrich Hayek influenced, advocated a reversal of social liberalism.
 Their policies—often called neoliberalism—had a significant influence on Western politics, most notably on the governments of United Kingdom Prime Minister Margaret Thatcher and the United States President Ronald Reagan.
 They pursued policies of deregulation of the economy and reduction in spending on social services.

 Part of the reason for the collapse of the social liberal coalition was a challenge in the 1960s and 1970s from financial interests that could operate independently of national governments.
 A related reason was the comparison of ideas such as socialized medicine, advocated by politicians such as Franklin D. Roosevelt, facing criticisms and being dubbed as socialist by conservatives during the midst of the Red Scare, notably by the previously mentioned Reagan.
 Another cause was the decline of organized labour which had formed part of the coalition but was also a support for left-wing ideologies challenging the liberal consensus.
 Related to this were the downfall of working-class consciousness and the growth of the middle class.
-The push by the United States, which had been least accepting of social liberalism for trade liberalization, further eroded support.
+The push by the United States and the United Kingdom, which had been least accepting of social liberalism for trade liberalization, further eroded support.